Pick the one you want most

 The Genetics

 Sleep apnea is not merely a lifestyle disorder; rather, it is a genetically predisposed condition.
-If you have a parent or sibling who suffers from sleep apnea, you have a 50% higher likelihood of also having sleep apnea compared to an individual without a familial history.
+Obstructive sleep apnea, the most common form of sleep-disordered breathing, affects millions of people worldwide and has profound implications for overall health.
+If you have a parent or sibling who suffers from obstructive sleep apnea, you have a 50% higher likelihood of also having sleep apnea compared to an individual without a familial history.
 The odd clustering of sleep apnea seen in some families suggests a role for genetic factors in sleep-disordered breathing.

 The Evidence from Twin Studies